123jimin/kle/README.md

 `;line` is identical to `@` or `0000|00|--`.
 Actually latter two are aliases to the `;line` statement.

+### process
+`;process on` or `;process off` turns on/off processing KLE commands.
+These are useful for quick developement of a chart.

+This command only works when written in a `.ksh` chart file.

 ## Standard library
 Using `;import stdlib`, you can import the standard library to your script.
 The standard library contains many useful effects.